Drivers with Disabilities in FloridaCompare Car Insurance Quotes in 3 Steps

 Extensions are not allowed on temporary permits, so if your disability persists after your permit expires, you'll need to submit another application for a new temporary permit.

 Keep in mind that the disabled permit entitles an individual, not the vehicle, to the special parking privileges.
 Anyone who unlawfully uses a disabled parking permit could be fined or even receive time in jail.

 Do not loan your parking permit to friends or relatives.
 Even if someone is driving your vehicle to take care of your personal business, he or she can still be fined if you are not present in the vehicle at the time.

 If you are visiting Florida and have a disability parking permit from another state, you do not need to apply for a temporary permit during your stay.
 Florida currently recognizes all disability permits from other states.

-If your disabled parking permit is lost, stolen, or damaged, you may replace it for free by going to a tax collector's office with your driver's license.
+If your disabled parking permit is lost, stolen, or damaged, you may replace it by going to a tax collector's office with your driver's license.

 If your disabled parking plate is lost, stolen, or damaged, follow the procedures listed on our Replacing a Lost Registration for replacing license plates.Other Topics in This Section

 - Registration Renewal